 Rebekah leads on digital initiatives for the company, including social media, film and the website, as well as supporting Lauren with marketing, design and communications strategies for the theatre.
 She joined the Bush in September 2016, having previously worked in communications for the National Centre for Circus Arts and Salisbury International Arts Festival.
 During her masters, researching theatre fandoms and audience experiences of theatre, Rebekah was a research assistant with Culture24.
 Rebekah is also a theatre blogger.

-Sam is an Assistant FOH Manager at the Bush.
+Sam is the FOH Manager at the Bush.
 He previously worked at the Kings Cross Theatre as a Senior Bar Duty Manager, working across both semi-permanent venue sites for the duration of its residency.
 He has also worked as Operations Manager at The Brewhouse Theatre and Arts Centre in Somerset.
 Outside of the Bush, Sam is a freelance lecturer and theatre maker.

 Poppy is responsible for assisting the development team in all their fundraising strategies and events.
 Prior to joining the Bush in 2017, Poppy was Bookings Coordinator at Town Hall Arts, an arts centre in Trowbridge.
 She also directed a show for EUTCO, Exeter University’s Drama company, at the Edinburgh Fringe in 2016.

 Literary Assistant (Part Time)

 Ellie started at the Bush as the Admin Intern supporting the admin and marketing teams.
 Prior to that, Ellie was on the Creative Board at the Almeida.
 She is also a freelance dramaturg and works at the National Theatre as Administrative Assistant on their NT Connections programme.

 Theatre Administrator and PA to the Executive